Nova

 Volunteer work for Translators Without Borders (2023-)

-I translated and revised humanitarian documents (English to French) under tight deadlines
+I translated and revised humanitarian documents (English to French) under tight deadlines.
+These are documents used by large international humanitarian organisations relating to geopolitical conflict or aid in dire situations.

 Soft-skills